 What is it that happens to water underneath waterfalls that can cause swimmers to get into trouble?
-Keen swimmer and ex-paramedic Lynne Roper talks about sieves, syphons, flashy rivers and how bubbles rob swimmers of buoyancy.
+Learn about sieves, syphons, flashy rivers and how bubbles rob swimmers of buoyancy.

 Fatal accidents involving waterfalls are a tragedy during summer.
 What do you need to be aware of when you go swimming in waterfalls?

 Water has a lot of power when it moves and one of the key hazards is a siphon.
-‘Kayakers are the real experts in this,’ says Lynne.
-‘But if there’s a gap between some rocks and water is forced through a smaller hold, then it’s the equivalent of a plug – a swimmer can get sucked in, plug the gap and then not move out again because they are pinned by the weight of the water.’
+If there’s a gap between some rocks and water is forced through a smaller hold, then it’s the equivalent of a plug – a swimmer can get sucked in, plug the gap and then not move out again because they are pinned by the weight of the water.
 This is called a siphon.

 Flashy rivers are ones where conditions change quickly with rainfall.
 There are various dangers associated with a flashy river, like those seen on Dartmoor and Snowdonia.
 A stream that was friendly and benign can, after a short period of heavy rainfall, rise by as much as 2-3ft and then have completely different risks and hazards.
-For example: you may become much more likely to get trapped against rocks or a fallen tree and held there by the strength and weight of the water.
+For example: a waterfall that is popular becomes dangerous, with swimmers more likely to be trapped against rocks or a fallen tree and held there by the strength and weight of the water.

 During the source to sea journey of a river, the water has a chance to warm up during warm and sunny periods.
 Waterfalls are often found at the rocky beginning of a river’s journey, and contain colder water than the more mature sections of the same river further downstream.

 In mountainous areas you may still see patches of snow on north facing cliffs as late as May, and mountain stream water can be cold.
 People are caught out by cold mountain streams.

 Risks of cold water include Cold Shock and Cold Incapacitation.
 See Risk of Cold Water.